maestre3d/alexandria/docs/Event_guidelines.md

 - Every service cluster **must** have it's own _consumer group/queue_ so messages will be acknowledged consistently.
 - At codebase, every consumer **must** be listening inside the transport layer.

+## Tracing
+Even though we are using asynchronous communication, we **must** still trace our operations to enable observability.
+We recommend using either OpenCensus or OpenTracing APIs to do this, along with a tracer like Jaeger or Zipkin.
+This is mostly recommended for every integration event (transaction).

+## Context Propagation
+Since almost any service will perform transactions, context propagation is a nice way to handle transaction chaining.
+We recommend following the OpenCensus/OpenTracing approaches.

+To keep transactions and events intact, you **must** use context propagation.

+An event context **must** have the following fields:
+- Transaction entity: The root transaction entity, this is immutable.
+- Event entity: The parent's event entity, this is mutable.

 ## Best practices
-- Do not acknowledge messages if something happened at your interaction or infrastructure layers (database connection closed, data parsing error, etc).
+- Do not acknowledge messages if something happened at your infrastructure layer (database connection closed, error while openning topic, etc).
+- Acknowledge messages if a client-related error happened (data parsing, malformed event context, etc) to avoid processing loops.
 - Send the complete entity for every domain event sent.
 - Write opposite use case functions in case of a rollback. (e.g. create-hard_delete)
+  - Create a createRaw() function in every repository to restore from a hard delete operation.
+- Segregate organic business cases (normal use case) from SAGA use cases, create a new interactor class/struct for SAGA-only operations.
   - Write Done() and Failed() functions for SAGA commit/rollback transactions.
 (Keep your main functions organic)
+- For producer calling, add a new function in your Organic/SAGA interactor and trigger the producer from the event bus at the infrastructure layer.
 - For replace operations, attach the old entity in the event's metadata as a 'backup' field in case of a rollback.
 - For create operation's rollback, execute hard delete.
 - Log whenever a new event was produced.
 - Inject metrics from Prometheus or OpenMetrics.
 - Use distributed tracing instrumentation.
 - Create a new context for each consumer. _*If applicable_
-- If event producing fails, rollback immediately using straight repository's methods.
+- If event producing fails and you performed a write operation, rollback immediately using straight repository's methods.
 - For every entity that requires transactions, add a new field called 'status' and create an enum with all the states available, so the client's could know the current status.
 - Use short polling to receive updates in _"real time"_ on the client (React/Angular/Android/iOS, etc),